OrdinaryMagician/aliceos-kernel/README.md

 First, I like to learn new things.
 I like to study all kinds of things about software development, so why not learn about kernels?

-Second, protection from weaponization (as stated in the AOS standard).
-Something similar was done on Linux by making it stay as GPLv2 only (see https://lkml.org/lkml/2006/9/25/161).
+Second, the Free Software community as a whole scares me.
-I want to stay much safer by attempting not to involve myself with GNU or the FSF in any way.
+I kinda want to stay away from all the chaos in this little island I built myself.

 Third, I just want to make something that might at least give me a chance to be remembered in history.
 I'm not asking too much, am I?